Skip to main content

 warning

 Before switching an existing Feldera installation to using HTTPS, it is required to stop all existing running pipelines because otherwise the still running pipelines will continue to serve their HTTP endpoint -- which the runner will no longer be able to communicate with as it expects HTTPS.
-The pipelines will need to be recompiled.
+Restart the pipelines after configuring HTTPS.

-• (Optional) When using kubectl port forwarding, it is also useful to add hostname localhost and/or 127.0.0.1 to the certificate
+When using kubectl port forwarding, it is also useful to add hostname localhost and/or 127.0.0.1 to the certificate.

 1. Create x509_v3.ext to specify the SANs (Subject Alternative Names):